-- Corporation (including a limited liability company (LLC) treated as a corporation)- The president, vice president, or other principal officer duly authorized to act. - Partnership (including an LLC treated as a partnership) or unincorporated organization- A responsible and duly authorized member or officer having knowledge of its affairs. - Single member LLC treated as a disregarded entity- The owner of the LLC. - Trust or estate- The fiduciary.
+• Corporation (including a limited liability company (LLC) treated as a corporation)- The president, vice president, or other principal officer duly authorized to sign.

+• Partnership (including an LLC treated as a partnership) or unincorporated organization- A responsible and duly authorized member or officer having knowledge of its affairs.

+• Single member LLC treated as a disregarded entity for federal income tax purposes- The owner of the LLC or other principal officer duly authorized to sign.

+• Trust or estate- The fiduciary.